maciejj/UV-Tm/README.md

 # UV-Tm
 A tool to analyse UV melting curves from the UV-Vis Nicolet Evolution 300 Spectrophotometer (Thermo Scientific) saved as ascii files.
-For details see Tm-slides.pdf file.
+For details see Tmpy-slides.pdf file.
 Script works on Ubuntu 16.04

 Use: